-Employees who accept subsequent assignments of non-regular appointments shall be sent correspondence confirming the details of the appointment.
-Any appointment confirmation required to be given by OC to an employee shall be deemed to be validly given if emailed to the employee's OC email address.
-Employees must accept or reject a term appointment after the confirmation has been received by notifying the designated supervisor in writing immediately.
+Employees who are offered subsequent assignments of non-regular appointments shall be sent correspondence confirming the details of the appointment.
+Any appointment confirmation required to be given by OC to an employee shall be deemed to be validly given if emailed to the employee's OC email address or the employee's second email address, if provided.
+Employees must accept or reject a non-regular appointment after the confirmation has been received by notifying in writing following the instructions provided within five working days.